Mekty/Mekty/README.md

 # Hello there; welcome 👋🏾

-I am Currently a student of the Altschoolafrica Software Engineering program (cloud engineering track).
+I am currently a student of the Altschoolafrica Software Engineering program (cloud engineering track).
 I'm passionate about sharing knowledge, and contributing to Open source projects.
 I am open to internships or junior role positions in Backend or Cloud Engineering

 **Here's a quick summary about me**: